Autism and Play

 Motor skills

 Most autistic people have some form of motor difficulty (Bhat, 2020) which can range from mild to severe and impact the development of skills which rely on balance, bodily awareness, and motor control.
 Issues relating to gait, posture, hand-eye coordination and low muscle tone can create barriers to play as children may be unable to perform tasks such as running, jumping, catching, throwing or kicking.
 Play environments designed to cater to and challenge all abilities provide an optimal space for children to practice and develop motor skills in a safe space through playful interactions with peers.
+Equally, play environments that cater to all abilities allow the child choice and the option not to engage in these types of play if they feel uncomfortable doing it.

 - Play, disability and children’s rights